Sandalu123/unlock-glassdoor-extension/README.md

 A Chrome extension that removes overlays and login modals from Glassdoor to improve browsing experience.

+> 🔄 **Extension Status**: Currently under review for Chrome Web Store.
+The extension will be available on Chrome Web Store soon!

 ## Features

 - Automatically removes content overlays on Glassdoor pages